 This is one instance where I don’t mind a vignette (the Sigma 35mm f/1.4 I use has a great natural vignette wide open, but you can also add one in post processing), because it’s usually not noticeable since the edges are usually dark, and it can conceal noise.
 Be aware that any “over the top” post processing is going to really draw out the noise in the photos, so don’t bust out Photomatix or any other tone-mapping programs, unless you have a specific, artistic goal in mind.

 For noise reduction, I don’t have any special tricks here.
 I just use Adobe Camera Raw’s built-in noise reduction sliders.
 Adobe Camera Raw uses the same processing engine as Lightroom, so if you have that, use its built-in noise reduction.
-Adobe has made serious strides in noise reduction since its CS4 releases.
+Adobe has made serious strides in noise reduction in recent releases.
 A lot of people used to use separate plug-ins for noise reduction, but now I’d say Adobe is the best in the game.

 While I love the challenge of photographing dark rides, one of my biggest “beefs” with them has always been that it’s much more difficult to get creative when photographing dark rides, and I think photography is all about creatively.
 (I view regular dark ride photography as more of a sport than an art.)

-I think it’s one of the most challenging types of photography, since it combines the inherent challenges of photographing dark rides mentioned throughout this article, and also throws “being creative” into the mix, which has its own set of challenges.
+Creative dark ride photography is one of the most challenging types of photo you can take in the parks, since it combines the inherent challenges of photographing dark rides mentioned throughout this article, and also throws “being creative” into the mix, which has its own set of challenges.

 There are a number of ways to get creative with dark ride photography, but I think the best are using atpyical lenses, trying longer exposures, going abstract, or trying to incorporate people in the photos.
 I’ve found that this is easier accomplished with shows than it is dark rides, but it can be done on both.
 This is still very much a work in progress for me, but I love the results I’ve had thus far.